 There are so many avenues open to you if you’re finding studying and modelling difficult.
 An online course is an option open to you as is part time learning.
 These tend to be more flexible accommodating other careers you wish to pursue.
 Students drop out of school and may regret it.
 Later in life they have bills to pay and find courses on the internet more suited to their lifestyle.

 Failing to graduate from high school due to your modelling career is a bad decision for your future.
 It is understandable that the glamour, excitement and buzz of fashion lures you in yet you are young enough to wait.
 Do not make a quick decision that you will later regret.
 High school dropouts have little options if modelling doesn’t work out.

 - There are very limited opportunities without your high school education.

-- You always have it to fall back on if you do decide to study further at a later date.
+- College students always have their A-levels to fall back on if you do decide to study further at a later date.